MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-configure-transcripts.md

 ## Delete call recordings

 1. In the Dynamics 365 instance, go to the app and select the **Advanced Find** icon displayed on the menu.
 1. On the **Advanced Find** page, select **Recordings** in the **Look for** dropdown list.
-More information: [Create, edit, or save an Advanced Find](/customerengagement/on-premises/basics/save-advanced-find-search).
+More information: [Create, edit, or save an Advanced Find](/customerengagement/on-premises/basics/save-advanced-find-search)
 1. Select the required recording.
 1. Select the **Delete** icon.

 ### Storage location of your recordings and cost

 The maximum file size of a recording can be 512 MB.
-The voice recordings and transcripts data resides in the following locations:
+The voice recording and transcript data resides in the following locations:

 - **Data at rest**: Is stored in Dataverse wherever your Dynamics instance is located.
 - **Data in transit**: For components within the Microsoft stack, we strive to ensure that data doesn’t cross geographical boundaries during transit.
-The bring your own carrier model has dependencies on third parties, and therefore, data needs to be reviewed end to end and will include components outside the Microsoft stack.
+The bring-your-own-carrier model has dependencies on third parties, and therefore, data needs to be reviewed end-to-end and will include components outside the Microsoft stack.

 The data storage costs with two participants only is calculated approximately as follows and the cost can fluctuate:

-- 20 minute call recording = 10240 KB
+- 20-minute call recording = 10240 KB
-- 20 minute call transcript = 40 KB
+- 20-minute call transcript = 40 KB

 ### See also